drx/ocd/README.md

 The decompiler tries to infer the program structure, performing control and data flow analysis.

-More in-depth documentation is available in the `doc/` directory.
+More in-depth documentation is available in the [doc/ocd.md file](doc/ocd.md).

 ## Quick start